Nice to meet you.

 “It’s the responsibility of every single person at an organization to understand data security and play a role in protecting that valuable information.
 Hackers will target anyone at an organization, so everyone needs to be prepared for how to deal with a potential attack.”

 There are several ways to include your team in data security.
-Start with training them on your data security plan and protocols.
-Allow them the chance to ask questions and learn what the expectation is for them as your employee.
+Start by training them on your data security plan and protocols.
+Then, allow them to ask questions and learn what your expectations are for them as employees.

-From there, establish good habits around security.
-Use online training and continued education to teach them about common phishing scams and provide them resources on creating strong passwords.
+From there, establish good security habits.
+Use online training and continued education to teach them about common phishing scams and provide them with resources on creating strong passwords.

 Keep in mind that security awareness is an ongoing process.
 As hackers get more clever, so should you and your team.
 Consider annual security awareness training to help keep your team updated on the latest tricks hackers are using.
 Protect yourself by staying one step ahead.

-Ready to find a security awareness training software to fit your teams unique needs?
-Check out the best software on the market today!
+Ready to find a security awareness training software to fit your team's unique needs?
+Check out the best software on the market today.
+Find the best security awareness training software!

 Stay ahead by staying alert